uurunov/evaluate-news-nlp/README.md

 3. For testing purposes, you can run the following command: `npm test`

-4. For building purposes, we have 2 modes or environments.
+4. For building purposes, we have 2 modes or environments:

-To build production environment, enter the command on the terminal:
+- To build production environment, enter the command on the terminal:
 `npm run build-prod`
 `npm start`

-To build development environment, enter the command on the terminal:
+- To build development environment, enter the command on the terminal:
 `npm run build-dev`

 ## Contact Details